 Astigmatism causes different amounts of blur in different directions.
 This causes images to appear distorted, or sometimes even double.
 Certain letters may be more difficult to read than others, depending on the orientation of the lines within them.
 An example of the effect of astigmatism on vision would be looking at a letter T. A person with astigmatism might see the vertical line of the T in focus, but the horizontal line blurry.

+Spectacles and contact lenses can correct low levels of astigmatism with ease.
+Sometimes, correction of more severe astigmatism requires lenses that change the apparent size and shape of objects.
+You might feel taller or shorter, or walls may appear to slope and floors curve.
 In most cases, adjustment to these side effects takes only a week or so.
 Astigmatism correction may involve a compromise between optimal clarity and visual discomfort.

 High levels of astigmatism are best corrected with rigid contact lenses.
 This is because if a soft lens rotates on the eye just a small amount, the vision decreases dramatically.
 Mild to moderate levels of astigmatism can be effectively treated with soft contact lenses and orthokeratology (overnight corneal reshaping lenses).

 Some people notice blur themselves.
 Only a proper eye examination will determine for certain if you have astigmatism.
-Astigmatism is not an eye disease and any changes are generally gradual and not necessarily for the worse.
+Astigmatism is not an eye disease, and any changes are generally gradual and not necessarily for the worse.
 Most people have at least very slight astigmatism.